Peppe Vessicchio

-Giuseppe Vessicchio (17 March 1956 – 8 November 2025), nicknamed Beppe or Peppe, was an Italian conductor, composer, arranger, musician and television personality.
+Giuseppe "Peppe" (Note: Also Beppe, although not used by Vessicchio; both forms are common hypocorisms of the name Giuseppe, with Beppe being more usual in northern Italy and Peppe in Vessicchio's native southern Italy.)
+Vessicchio (/it/; 17 March 1956 – 8 November 2025) was an Italian conductor, composer, arranger, musician and television personality.

 Life and career

-Born in Naples, the son of an Eternit employee, Vessicchio frequented the Naples Conservatory without graduating.
+Born in Naples in 1956, the son of an Eternit employee, Vessicchio attended the Naples Conservatory without graduating.
 While still a university student of architecture, Vessicchio performed for a few years with the comedy ensamble Trettré and started collaborating with some high-profile Neapolitan singers such as Peppino di Capri, Peppino Gagliardi, Fred Bongusto, Edoardo Bennato, Nino Buonocore.
 He had his professional breakout in the first half of the 1980s thanks to a long collaboration with Gino Paoli as an arranger, conductor (both in studio and in tours) and composer, penning among others Paoli's hits "Ti lascio una canzone", "Una lunga storia d'amore" and "Cosa farò da grande".